Welcome to Salt Hill Society

 For the protection of Persons and Property from Felons & Thieves

-Since that landmark day, these merry members have met up every year—only skipping a couple of times during the tumultuous World Wars and once during the World pandemic of the 2020s.
-This means the Society can proudly claim to be older than Republican France and nearly as old as the United States!
-To paint the picture of that era: Mozart was a sprightly 27 years old, while legendary figures like Napoleon, Wordsworth, and Wellington were merely teenagers!
-Meanwhile, London bustled with 900,000 inhabitants, and the Society's first lavish dinner—complete with food and wine for 40 hungry members—set them back a mere £5.
-Talk about a feast!
+To paint the picture of that era: Mozart was a sprightly 27 years old, whilst legendary figures like Napoleon, Wordsworth, and Wellington were merely teenagers!
+Meanwhile, London bustled with 900,000 inhabitants, and the Society's first lavish dinner - complete with food and wine for 40 hungry members - set them back a mere £5.

 The Society has been running since 1783.
 It retained some interesting, if somewhat arcane, rules, such as:-